Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 #### Backward-compatible API

 We all hate updating our deep learning packages because we don't want to refactor a bunch of stuff.
-In Lightning, we make sure every change we make which could break an API is backwards compatible with good deprecation warnings.
+In Lightning, we make sure every change we make which could break an API is backward compatible with good deprecation warnings.

 **You shouldn't be afraid to upgrade Lightning :)**

 #### Gain User Trust

-As a researcher you can't have any part of your code going wrong.
+As a researcher, you can't have any part of your code going wrong.
 So, make thorough tests to ensure that every implementation of a new trick or subtle change is correct.

 #### Interoperability